Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: Introduction

 This work focuses on the applications of \dl for \cbc searches.
-Though template-based matched-filtering searches are presently the most sensitive, their parameter space coverage is limited by the availability of computational resources.
+Though template-based matched-filtering searches are presently the most sensitive, their parameter space coverage is limited by the availability of computational resources~\cite{PhysRevD.60.022002}.
 This limitation also restricts the search sensitivity for astrophysically interesting parameters like eccentricity, precession and higher-order modes.
-While the unmodelled searches cover a larger parameter space, they have a relatively lower sensitivity due to a loosely bounded likelihood function and, more importantly, the presence of glitches in the data.
+While the unmodelled searches do not have such restrictions on the expected signal, they are relatively less sensitive due to a loosely bounded likelihood function and, more importantly, the presence of glitches in the data.
 The strength of \dl models in distinguishing glitches from \cbc signals makes them excellent alternative tools for searches~\cite{Jadhav_2021,Schafer_one2many,Schafer2020_BNS,Men_ndez_V_zquez_2021,thames_22}.
 Also, \dl methods readily utilise accelerated computing hardware like \glspl{gpu}, improving the speed by orders of magnitude.

 The field of \gw searches has witnessed promising developments on the \ml front in recent years.
 Some of the early works professing the advantages of \ml methods for \gw searches focused on sensitivity comparisons against matched-filtering primarily using simulated noise~\cite{George2018,Gabbard2018} with a limited extension to real data~\cite{George2018a}.
 These works based their sensitivity estimates on \roc curves obtained from datasets consisting of discrete samples that placed \cbc injections in specific regions of the analysis window. \citet{Gebhard2019} critically examined the suitability of such approaches for realistic searches by addressing various issues like class imbalance, temporal localisation of candidate events and assigning statistical significance.
 A more reliable approach of performing trigger-based coincident analysis with the \dl outputs on a stream of continuous data was proposed in the literature~\cite{Schafer2020_BNS,Schafer_one2many}, which is followed in this work as well.
 A systematic approach in constructing a proper ranking statistic is also a crucial step towards implementing a coincident search~\cite{Jadhav_2021,Kim2020,2021PhRvD.104b3014M,Schafer_one2many}.
 To enable comparative evaluation of different \ml pipelines in a realistic search setting and to provide a common platform, a mock data challenge was organised recently~\cite{Schafer2022_mlgwsc}.